This site is supported by our audience. As an Amazon Associate I earn from qualifying purchases. However, I only recommend products I love and/or use.

 I’m including thermal cookers as an indoor off-grid option simply because they continue to slow-cook your food once you’ve removed the initial heat source.

-A thermal cooker traps heat and maintains enough warmth to continue cooking for hours.
+A thermal cooker traps heat and maintains enough warmth to continue cooking for hours (I love mine, and it holds just the right amount of food for easy transport).
 If you prepare your recipe midday, the heat will slowly dissipate throughout the afternoon—providing you with a hot meal at dinnertime without heating your house or wasting precious fuel.

 You’ll need to bring your food to a boil before placing it in the thermal cooker.
 Soups, stews, and meats or vegetables in sauces are well-suited to thermal cooking.